 - When the pan is hot, add the oil and wait for it to shimmer.

-- Carefully add the shishito peppers to the pan and toss them almost continuously while they blister and brown.
+- Carefully add the shishito peppers to the pan and stir fry them almost continuously while they blister and brown.

 - When the shishito peppers have brown spots on all sides, add the salt and garlic and toss for another minute.